krobelus/git-branchstack/README.md

 it is usually a good idea to avoid this by using the same topic for dependent commits.

+You can specify dependencies between branches for example use `[child:parent1:parent2]` to base `child` off both `parent1` and `parent2`.
+Please ensure that dependencies appear before users in your branch.

 ## Tips

 You can use [git revise] to efficiently modify your commit messages to